pghalliday-cookbooks/orangepi-one/README.md

-# orangepi-one
+# wireless-camera

-Chef cookbooks to configure an OrangePI One
+Chef cookbooks to configure an OrangePI One as a wireless camera

 ## Prerequisites